MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/OrganizationalHierarchy.md

 ms.author: leeclontz
 ---

-# Organizational hierarchy in Cloud for Sustainability shared data model (OrganizationalHierarchy)
+# Organizational hierarchy in Microsoft for Sustainability shared data model (OrganizationalHierarchy)

 The classification that a company or organization uses to categorize its entities such as facilities, departments, divisions and organizational units.